About Housing Benefit

-In certain circumstances we can backdate your claim for up to six months before this date; however for us to do this you must be able to show good reasons for not claiming earlier throughout the whole of the period.
+In certain circumstances we can backdate your claim for one month before this date; however for us to do this you must be able to show good reasons for not claiming earlier throughout the whole of the period.
 For example:

 - you were too ill before you claimed